 Prior to co-founding Techfocus Media in 2003, Laura had many years of experience as a painter, photographer, and graphic designer.
 Even though she fancies herself an artist type, she’s got an innate sense of nerdy goodness which forms the heart and soul of the Fresh Bytes phenomenon on EE Journal.
 Laura’s the one mainly responsible for the look and feel of the Techfocus Media publications.
-She also has a pilot’s license, likes to cook, and works much of the time these days from a 34′ Nordic Tug.
+She loves to cook, has a pilot’s license, but works much of the time these days from the helm of a Nordic Tug.

 Amelia Dalton is Techfocus Media’s “Jill of all trades”.
 She steers operations with ease, slices and dices the news each week, interviews the biggest EE dignitaries for Fish Fry and keeps the audience on the edge of their seat for Techfocus Media’s extremely popular Chalk Talk webcast series.
 Before getting hooked on high tech, Amelia was raised by a pack of wolves, studied the fine art of watch repair, and dabbled in theater and film.
 Amelia enjoys pinball, cemeteries, and watching basketball…a LOT of basketball.